shareaholic/shareaholic_for_drupal/README.txt

 == Changelog ==

+= 7.x-3.13 =
+* New Feature: Added footer navigation for more information on Shareaholic products
+* Bugfix: Prevent share counts from being called on private pages

 = 7.x-3.12 =
 * New Feature: display Site ID for better debugging and cross referencing
 * Bugfix: Removed an unneeded conditional check from the server side Share Counts API to make it more reliable